 101.28 Plumbing requirements.
-Plumbing equipment and installation shall be in accordance with the applicable requirements contained in the California Plumbing Code, as amended by Ventura County in

-Article 6, where applicable to the construction of limited density owner-built rural dwellings.
+Plumbing equipment and installation shall be in accordance with the applicable requirements contained in the California Plumbing Code, as amended by Ventura County in Article 6, where applicable to the construction of limited density owner-built rural dwellings.
 Sanitation facilities for rural dwellings shall be installed in accordance with Section 303 of Article 6.

+(This page is intentionally left blank)

-ADOPTED this 1st day of November, 2022 by the following vote:
+ADOPTED this day of , 2022 by the following vote:

 AYES:

-Supervisors Parks, Long, Huber, Lopez and LaVere

-but Supervisors Huber and Long are recorded as "no" votes with regard to the Reach Code (all electric) provisions of the Building Code amendments and supportive of all other provisions of the amendments and staff's recommendation.

 NOES:

-None

 ABSENT:

-None

 Chair, Board of Supervisors County of Ventura

-ATTEST: DR. SEVET JOHNSON Clerk of the Board of Supervisors County of Ventura, State of California
+ATTEST: DR. SEVET JC Clerk of the Board of Sup County of Ventura, State pervisors

-By:

-Deputy Clerk of the Board
+By: Deputy Clerk of th